 Scientists Get Smart About Intelligence

-Some years ago, when computers first began to become available to the general public, some writers, particularly for popular science magazines, predicted that computers would soon have an intelligence similar to human beings.
+A few decades ago, when computers first began to become available to the general public, some writers, particularly for popular science magazines predicted that computers would soon have an intelligence similar to human beings.
 Do you ever wonder what happened to such optimistic expectations?

 When and if scientists ever create a computer that actually has intelligence, they will only confirm what the Bible says about the creation.
 And that is that intelligence can only be the result of carefully planned and designed effort by another intelligence.